yannick-c/yannick-couzinie.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Postdoc jointly at the Tokyo Institute of Technology and Quemix Inc.  My research mainly concerns adiabatic quantum computing/machine learning and its interface with materials science.
+I am currently a Postdoc jointly at the University of Tokyo and Quemix Inc. and as such a member of the Sustainable Quantum AI consortium.
+My research mainly concerns algorithms for gate based quantum computation, quantum annealing and machine learning techniques at the interface with materials science and optimization problems.
 This is done by either working directly on quantum computers or by using classical simulation.